johnbamberg/johnbamberg.github.io/publications.md

 - The minimum degree of minimal Ramsey graphs for cliques,
 Bulletin of the London Mathematical Society,
 with Anurag Bishnoi and Thomas Lesgourges. [doi](https://doi.org/10.1112/blms.12658)
+- Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry, Algebraic Combinatorics,
+with Jesse Lansdown.